FYS4640 – Space Weather and Navigation Satellite Systems

 Recommended previous knowledge

-The course includes a project equivalent to one full week work load.
+The course includes a project assignment, which corresponds to 1 week of full-time work.

 Examination support material